Virtual Learning

 Description: TIES Center Increasing the time, instructional effectiveness, engagement, and state and district support for inclusive practices is the goal to eliminate the research to practice gap for students with significant cognitive disabilities.
 Realizing this goal requires high expectations and a presumption of competence for each student, which then leads to the provision of equitable opportunities and collaborative support.
 These expectations, opportunities, and support are critical in the realization...

-Description: The coronavirus pandemic is bringing new challenges to special education and distance learning.
-One of the biggest challenges is how to implement accommodations for students who have an Individualized Education Program (IEP).
-To make accommodations work in an online setting, you’ll need some innovative thinking and an understanding of the tools available to you and your students.
-Take a look at the charts below for some examples of how commonly used accommodations can transfer to a virtual...
+Description: Distance learning brings new challenges to special education.
+One of the biggest challenges is how to implement accommodations for students who have an Individualized Education Program.
+Innovative thinking and an understanding of available tools can make accommodations work during distance learning.
+Plus, many of these online strategies and tools can help provide accommodations during in-person learning.
+The charts provided give some examples of how commonly used accommodations can work in both...

 Description: VCU-ACE has developed a series of resources over the summer that are designed to support early childhood professionals as they plan remote learning opportunities for young learners.
 While we know that in-person instruction is optimal for young children, communities face a variety of COVID-19 related challenges in the coming year that may require the use of remote education.
 The following webcast resources may help early childhood professionals as they design and implement remote learning...